-All staff including the Headteacher receive a copy of this policy and Part 1 Annex B of KCSIE (whether they work with children or not) and will be required to confirm that they have read and understood these by signing on the Google Drive.
+All staff including the Headteacher receive a copy of this policy and Part 1 Annex B of KCSIE (whether they work with children or not) and will be required to confirm that they have read and understood these.

 Members of the senior leadership team and Safeguarding member of the Advisory Board will receive a copy of this policy and be expected to read all of KCSIE.